zding52/random-repo-name/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks

 Weekly meeting on Thursday: talk about how to assign tasks.

 ## How will we will track progress (and follow-up) on completion of tasks

+Text in our group after completing an assigned method.
 Meet with each other every Thursday, or at least meet 2 days before due days.

 ## How will will communicate difficulties with a task assigned to us